Truss manages API keys, access tokens, passwords, and other secrets so you don’t have to expose them in code.

 self._secrets = kwargs["secrets"]

-Then use the secret in load or predict section of your model by accessing the secret using the key:
+Then use the secret in your model’s load or predict method by accessing it with the key:

 def load(self):